|

 the difference between simply wanting to jump, retrieve and swim,

 and doing what ever it takes get the Toy.
+Energy

-Requirements
+Requirements Speed

 then Height